eegsynth/eegsynth/module/launchcontrol/README.md

 We are primarily developing with the XL version, but the code is confirmed to also with the smaller (non-XL) version.

 ![LaunchControl](./launchcontrol.jpg)

-## Requirements

-The LaunchControl should be connected to an USB port.
-The REDIS buffer should be running.

-## Software Requirements

-Python 2.x
-portmidi
-redis Python library
-mido Python library
-python-rtmidi Python library

 ## MIDI assignment